-Figure 154 - Active Flight Plan: Flight Plan shown
+Figure 154: Active Flight Plan - Flight Plan shown

-Figure 155 - Active Flight Plan: HSI and MAP Depictions
+Figure 155: Active Flight Plan - HSI and MAP depictions

-Displaying Flight Plans from External Navigation Devices on the Map available flight plan sources in the window.
-The flight plan currently being displayed on the Map is designated by the magenta label "MAP SRC" above the flight plan's tab.
-To make the selected flight plan the source for map source, press the FPL MENU button, and select "SHOW [GPS NAME] FPL ON MAP" (where [GPS NAME] is the display name you've assigned your external navigator).
+Displaying Flight Plans from External Navigation Devices on the MAP

+When a compatible external GPS navigator is installed, press FPL (Button 5) on the Main Menu to open the Flight Plan window and menu.
+The currently active Flight Plan is displayed.
+Push-and-hold the knob while rotating to move the blue secondary cursor left or right to display each available Flight Plan sources in the window.
+The Flight Plan currently being displayed on the Map is designated by the magenta label "MAP SRC" above the Flight Plan's tab.
+To make the selected Flight Plan the source for MAP source, press the FPL MENU button, and select "SHOW [GPS NAME] FPL ON MAP" (where [GPS NAME] is the display name you've assigned your external navigator).